-To derive molecular gas masses ($M_{\rm mol}$) and the gas fractions ($\mu_{\rm gas}{=M_{\rm gas}/M_\star}$), in CO(3-2) moment-0 image, we first obtained the resolved velocity integrated flux ($S_{\rm CO}\Delta v$).
-By using equation 3 in ref.~\cite{Solomon:2005} to convert the $S_{\rm CO}\Delta v$ into CO(3-2) line luminosity ($L^{\prime}_{\rm CO\,3-2}$), the line ratio between CO(3-2) and CO(1-0), $R_{31}=0.7$ (mean value in ref.~\cite{Xiao+22}), the $\rm CO$ to $H_2$ conversion factor $\alpha_{\rm CO}=4.10$ (mean value in ref.~\cite{Wang+18}) and a factor of 1.36 for Helium contribution, we derived the resolved $M_{\rm mol}$ for these galaxies.
-The $\mu_{\rm gas}$ is determined by the $\mu_{\rm gas}$ within the ALMA synthesized beam-convolved stellar effective radius (where the stellar mass is approximated to be the half of the total); {$\mu_{\rm gas,MS}$ was derived using a scaling relation from ref.~\cite{Tacconi:2018}.}
+To derive the masses of molecular gas ($M_{\rm gas}$) and the gas fractions ($\mu_{\rm gas}{=M_{\rm gas}/M_\star}$), in CO(3-2) moment-0 image, we first obtained the resolved velocity integrated flux ($S_{\rm CO}\Delta v$).
+By using equation 3 in ref.~\cite{Solomon:2005} to convert $S_{\rm CO}\Delta v$ into CO(3-2) line luminosity ($L^{\prime}_{\rm CO\,3-2}$), the line ratio between CO(3-2) and CO(1-0), $R_{31}=0.7$ (mean value in ref.~\cite{Xiao+22}), the $\rm CO$-to-$\rm H_2$ conversion factor $\alpha_{\rm CO}=4.10$ (mean value in ref.~\cite{Wang+18}) and a factor of 1.36 for the helium contribution, we derived the resolved $M_{\rm gas}$ for these galaxies.
+The $\mu_{\rm gas}$ values were determined from $\mu_{\rm gas}$ within the ALMA synthesized beam-convolved stellar effective radius (where the stellar mass is approximated to be the half of the total); {$\mu_{\rm gas,MS}$ was derived using a scaling relation from ref.~\cite{Tacconi:2018}.}

-To derive the star-formation rate (SFR) and stellar masses ($M_\bigstar$), we performed the SED fitting with BAGPIPES~\cite{Carnall:2018}.
-We applied the delayed star-formation history, Calzetti extinction law~\cite{Calzetti:2000} stellar population synthesis model from 2016 version of BC03~\cite{Bruzual:2003} and nebular emission~\cite{Byler:2017}, with more details summarized in ref.~\cite{Sun:2024}.
+To derive the SFR and $M_\star$, we performed SED fitting with BAGPIPES~\cite{Carnall:2018}.
+We applied the delayed star-formation history, the Calzetti extinction law~\cite{Calzetti:2000}, a stellar population synthesis model from the 2016 version of BC03~\cite{Bruzual:2003} and nebular emission~\cite{Byler:2017}; more details are summarized in ref.~\cite{Sun:2024}.
 We show their locations relative to the star-formation main sequence in Extended Data Figure 2.
 Star formation is enhanced for D1 and D4, possibly due to RPS~\cite{Vulcani+2024}.
 The SFRs for the remaining disturbed galaxies are marginally below the main sequence, and their gas fractions are reduced (Fig.~\ref{fig3}), which is evidence for the advanced phase of gas stripping.
 The SFR in the effective radius is simply assumed to be the half of the total SFR.

 To derive the truncation radius ($R_{\rm trunc}$), we used the classical criterion for ram-pressure stripping~\cite{Gunn+1972}: